bakana808/mkdocs/docs/gamedev/godot/gamedocs/bulletlab.md

 ### Relative vs. Absolute

 Expressions can be defined as relative or absolute by adding `rel;` or `abs;` to the beginning of the expression.
-All speed and angle parameters are relative unless specified otherwise.
+All speed and angle parameters are relative by default if not specified.

 If the parent to the pattern with this action is a Pattern, relative parameters are relative to the last bullet fired by the parent.
 If the parent to the pattern with this action is a Bullet, relative parameters are relative to that parent bullet.